 - You have already done work on the project.

-Lien waivers are used as a security for the paying party to prove that they have already paid up and therefore avoid possible payment disputes in the future.
+Lien waivers are used as a security measure for the paying party to prove that they have already paid up and, therefore, let them avoid possible payment disputes in the future.
 If you have not started working on a project yet, then you must not waive your lien rights.

 - The document is a conditional lien waiver.

 Since you have not been paid yet, you must sign a conditional lien waiver.
 Signing an unconditional lien waiver is enforceable even before you get paid.
 This means that if you sign an unconditional lien waiver before receiving the money and the property owner ends up not paying up, you have already waived your lien rights because you signed the unconditional lien waiver.